FurongHuang/spectrallda-tensorspark/README.md

 * Configuration

 * (1).
 Synthetic Experiments:

+> cd SpectralLDA-Tensor/

 > sbt

-> run SpectralLDA-Tensor/src/main/resources/Data/datasets/synthetic/samples_train_libsvm.txt --synthetic 1
+> run src/main/resources/Data/datasets/synthetic/samples_train_libsvm.txt --synthetic 1

 *    (1.1).
 Data generation script in MATLAB is provided in the repository [here](https://bitbucket.org/furongh/spectral-lda/src/b5be6b9e2a45b824bbc60a0bb927eff6030f4256/Code/tensorfac/data/SyntheticDataGenerator.m?at=master&fileviewer=file-view-default).
 One can play around with hyperparameters such as Sample Size, Vocabulary Size, Hidden Dimension, and How mixed the topics are.
 The synthetic data for training are then generated as datasets/synthetic/samples_train_libsvm.txt and datasets/synthetic/samples_test_libsvm.txt in the libsvm format and as datasets/synthetic/samples_train_DOK.txt and datasets/synthetic/samples_test_DOK.txt in the DOK format.